KishanBapodra/3D-Modelling-Animation/Render/Readme.md

 ## Coursework Scene

-#### Low Poly Future Desert scene where humans have long perished and robots from far far away visit the remains of a once full of life planet.
+#### Low Poly Desert scene set in the future where humans have long perished and robots from far away visit the remains of a once full of life planet to investigate and explore their origin planet.

 ![Rendered Image](./love-death-robots-intro-scene-night.png)